 Chewing food properly

-If food is not chewed enough in the mouth, it requires more effort to be broken down in the stomach.
+If a person does not chew food enough in the mouth, the process of breaking it down in the stomach will require more effort.
 If food does not adequately break down in the stomach, it will not empty easily into the small intestine.

-Thorough chewing may aid in the pace of digestion.
+Thorough chewing may aid in the rate of digestion.
 If necessary, a person should address any dental problems they have that may be preventing the thorough chewing of their food.

 Avoiding lying down during and after meals